Orla Ní Fhinneadha

 Orla Ní Fhinneadha is an Irish singer, teacher, television presenter and former child actor.
 A gaeilgeoir she has been a weather presenter and teacher on the Irish-language station TG4.
 She is an accomplished Sean-nós singer.
 She was one of the presenters of Cúla4 ar Scoil, a television series broadcasting primary school lessons to children who could not attend school due to COVID related lockdowns.

 Background

 Ní Fhinneadha attended Scoil Náisiúnta Cholmcille in Tully, County Galway, and Coláiste Cholmcille in Inverin.
 She was a contestant in the County Galway section of the Rose of Tralee competition.

 Career

 Ní Fhinneadha qualified as a teacher.

-She presented the New Years' Eve countdown show Fáilte 2022 with Dáithí Ó Sé.
+She presented the New Year's Eve countdown show Fáilte 2022 with Dáithí Ó Sé.